projectcaia/FastAPI-Sentinel/README.md

 - /ready → { ok, version, utc_now }
 - /bridge/ingest → { ok, status, queued, dispatched, summary_sent, ... }
 - 429 시뮬: 헤더 X-Debug-TG429:1 또는 env PUSH_SIMULATE_429=1

+### Worker dependency
+If a separate worker like `market_watcher.py` runs on the same image, this build includes `requests` to satisfy that import.